 Tuesday, December 11, 2007

-German sources of Pennsylvania Dutch and Mennonite thinking extended into the 20th century even if it seems hard to believe.
-The problem is exemplified in the wrestlings over language in the life of Mennonite Bishop Andrew Mack (1836-1917).
-The lateness of his German was a product of his age and place especially.
+German sources of Pennsylvania Dutch and Mennonite thinking continued into the 20th century even if it seems hard to believe.
+This is exemplified in the wrestling over language for Mennonite Bishop Andrew Mack (1836-1917).
+The lateness of his German was a product of his age and place.
 He was a youth in the beginning of the free school movement (c.
 1835) and “in the community where his family grew up the Pennsylvania German language was so generally spoken that no one who remained in that section at the time learned to speak the English fluently” (Noah Mack, 11).
 But “another cause for him not attempting to learn English [was personal] his deep sense of correct speech and definiteness of expression.
 In himself he had developed well the real German” (Mack,12).

-From 1880 to 1900 a kind of “realism” conditioned the notion among these Pennsylvanians that English speech was pretense, something unspiritual.
-Speak English, submit to fancy dress and ideas outside the communion and reluctance to submit to the fellowship at all would follow.
+From 1880 to 1900 there was a presumption among these groups that English speech was pretense, unspiritual.
+Speak English, submit to fancy dress and ideas and rebellion would follow.
 Fancy language, fancy thought: “in the mind of the older people in the church, English was considered almost a synonym for pride,” Noah Mack writes.
 “So it was the opposition to the English language sixty years ago [from the time of his writing in 1939] was so strong in the plain churches and others too” (Mack, 11).

-For Andrew Mack, forty four in 1880, learning English well enough to suit his own standards would require some sacrifice for he had a ministry, a family, a trade and a farm.
-His son Noah seems a little severe with his father in this respect, taking the view that learning English is a moral thing.
+For Andrew Mack, forty four in 1880, learning English to suit his own standards would be a sacrifice for he had a ministry, a family, a trade and a farm.
+His son Noah takes the view that learning English is a moral thing.
 Maybe it was for Noah, but [his father] “seemingly would not muster courage to attempt to use a language which he knew he could use but very poorly to begin with.
 In the five years above referred to, Father Mack and the rest of the family could have gotten a good start in the English language but sentiment from without and fear from within prevented all of the family from thinking about such a thing as talking English to the family.”
 (12).

-Cornelius Weygandt relates the wide span of these German habits: “old ways, however, in household economy, in family government, in allegiance to church and political party, did persist among us longer than in almost any part of the country.
+Cornelius Weygandt relates the span of German habit: “old ways, however, in household economy, in family government, in allegiance to church and political party, did persist among us longer than in almost any part of the country.
 Down to 1900 the standards and the ways of living were about what they had been for a century.
-We were still largely a farming people, with nearly all the old-country crafts demanded by a farming people descending from father to son among artisans who were also something of artists” (Weygandt, 5-6.
+We were still largely a farming people, with nearly all the old-country crafts demanded by a farming people descending from father to son among artisans who were also something of artists” (Weygandt, 5-6).

 As Noah observes, all his father’s speaking “reading and meditations were in German’ (Mack, 4).
 “In preaching Bro.
 Mack used the scriptural German language well, which the German people enjoyed to hear much better than the Pennsylvania German’ (Mack, 7).
-Andrew's younger brother Henry shows what difference 18 years would make, for he spoke and wrote English fluently from the start.
-It’s not as though Andrew did not see the need to speak English, for he early sent his oldest son Noah to a school where everyone did so.
+Andrew's younger brother Henry proves what difference 18 years would make, for he spoke and wrote English fluently from the start.
+Andrew sent his oldest son Noah to an English school.
 While“he never lamented much, but it was noticeable that he much regretted the fact that in many places his services were no more practicable nor desirable because of the German barring him from being understood” (Mack).

 Noah gives his father’s response in untranslated form, assuming his readers understand it: “Yah over the Leut hette ghsawt, seht overmowl der Hochmuth, der Mack un sei Buva schwetza Englisch (11).
 [Yes, but the people said, 'look again at the attitude (that's too colloquial, but you get the point), Mack and his boy are talking / talk English.'
 Courtesy of Joseph Salmons.]
 Prior to 1900 no Pennsylvania Dutch native did not speak or understand some species of the German.
 A surprising percentage still then used it only, making them in Weygandt’s terms, “the most conservative people in America,” (meaning that “people are doing there what they did in the days before the Mexican War” (5).